-- [1.4] New construction that involves a total expenditure of \$5,000 or less per project may be handled at the component institution [INVOLVED WITHOUT THE NECESSITY FOR APPROVAL BY THE CHANCELLOR, THE VICE-CHANCELLOR FOR BUSINESS AFFAIRS OR HIS DELEGATE, AND THE BOARD OF REGENTS].
+New construction that involves a total expenditure of \$5,000 or less per project may be handled at the component institution.
 Necessary funds must have been approved through the proper procedure.
-In each case, [HOWEVER, THE APPROPRIATION FOR] the project must have been approved by the Director of Physical Plant, the chief business officer, and the executive head of the institution involved [, AND THE PLANS AND SPECIFICATIONS MUST BE APPROVED BY THE INSTITUTIONAL BUILDING COMMITTEE (ON BUILDINGS), THE HEAD OF THE DEPARTMENT OR SCHOOL PRIMARILY CONCERNED, THE DIRECTOR OF PHYSICAL PLANT, THE CHIEF BUSINESS OFFICER, AND THE EXECUTIVE HEAD OF THE INSTITUTION INVOLVED].
-This shall not include authority, however, to engage outside architects or engineers, as such employment must have the prior approval of the Board of Regents. - Sec.
-3. Minor Repairs and Remodeling. - [SEC.
-2 MINOR REPAIRS AND REMODELING.--] Minor repairs and remodeling of the physical plant involving proposed expenditures of less than \$50,000 [\$25,000] per project shall be made under the supervision of the Director of Physical Plant and[/OR] the chief business officer at the component institutions, with the approval of the institutional head, provided that necessary funds have been approved through proper procedure.
+In each case, the project must have been approved by the Director of Physical Plant, the chief business officer, and the executive head of the institution involved.
+This shall not include authority, however, to engage outside architects or engineers, as such employment must have the prior approval of the Board of Regents.

+c.
+3. Minor Repairs and Remodeling.

+Minor repairs and remodeling of the physical plant involving proposed expenditures of less than \$50,000 per project shall be made under the supervision of the Director of Physical Plant and the chief business officer at the component institutions, with the approval of the institutional head, provided that necessary funds have been approved through proper procedure.